celestiaorg/docs/docs/concepts/how-celestia-works/transaction-lifecycle.md

 <Tabs groupId="network">
 <TabItem value="mocha" label="Mocha">

-Users request the Celestia App to make data available by sending `PayForData` transactions.
+Users request the celestia-app to make data available by sending `PayForData` transactions.
 Every such transaction consists of the identity of the sender, the data to be made available, also referred to as the message, the data size, the namespace ID, and